dcalhoun/github-to-clubhouse/README.md

 [Clubhouse's](https://clubhouse.io) GitHub integration is great!
 Unfortunately, not all of my team agreed with that assessment.
-With this micro-service, you can configure Clubhouse respond to GitHub events from a subset of users rather than every user.
+With this micro-service, you can configure Clubhouse to respond to GitHub events from a subset of users rather than every user.

 * Creating a branch moves the associated ticket to "in dev".
 * Opening a pull request moves the associated ticket to "awaiting code review".